THIBER-ORG/userline/README.md

 	sudo pip3 install -U -r requirements.txt

 ### Building a docker image
 Optionally you can build a docker image as follows:

 	git clone https://github.com/THIBER-ORG/userline.git
 	cd userline
 	docker build . -t userline

+### Running from docker
+To work with UserLine when using the docker image, use the following syntax:

+	docker run --rm -ti --net=host -v [YOUR_DATA_PATH]:/data userline userline [PARAMETERS]

+Example:

+	docker run --rm -ti --net=host -v $(pwd)/data:/data userline userline -h

+Note: ``--net=host`` is only required if you're running ElasticSearch/Neo4J in another container on the same host.

 ## Command line